The biggest style essence myths

 One reason it’s a myth that people with Dramatic generally look intimidating is that even if you have Dramatic, your other essences may downplay or cancel out Dramatic intimidation.

-In Paul’s face, his gentle Ethereal characteristics stand out, like his high forehead, high soft brows, and oval eyes.
+In Paul’s face, his gentle Ethereal characteristics stand out, like his high forehead, getle brows, and oval eyes.
 The Ethereal (and Classic) elements of his face are strong enough where he doesn’t appear conventionally intimidating.

 So even if you think you look extremely friendly, you may still have Dramatic—your other essences may just downplay its intensity.